 2. Build a new range

-- Rows: Drag the Account dimension to the rows and select your Revenue accounts from the dropdown.
+Rows: Drag the Account dimension to the rows and select your Income Statement accounts from the dropdown.
+Make sure that the Selection Type is set to Include All.

-- Columns: Drag Time to the columns and select the current year from the dropdown. and Drag Scenario to the columns and select Actuals from the dropdown.
+- Drag Scenario to the columns and select Budget and Actuals from the dropdown.

 You also have the option to toggle on or off zero or blank rows.
 This excludes rows without data when you fetch.